Get the foundations to become a police or correctional officer - 2020/2021

 Program DescriptionThe Police Foundations program is designed to give potential police candidates a broad education in the theory of human relations, combined with related academic knowledge of the law, police powers, community policing and investigation.
 Delivered in the same context as other post-secondary education programs, the goal of the Police Foundations program is to provide students with a well-rounded education that prepares them to address the problems of the communities that they may serve, in a flexible and effective manner.
 The physical training and career preparation components of the program are designed to assist students to meet the demands of police recruitment processes.
 This program is not a requirement with police services.

-- The curriculum of this program conforms to the guidelines issued by the Ministry of Advanced Education and Skills Development (MAESD) as the required Police Education Component.
+- The curriculum of this program conforms to the guidelines issued by the Ministry of Training, Colleges and Universities (MTCU) as the required Police Education Component.

 - Special requirements exist for recruitment to Police Departments and prospective students are expected to make individual and personal previous enquiry of departments of their choice to determine eligibility.